locie/energy_plus_wrapper/README.md

 This little library has been written in order to run energy+ simulation in linux and windows in a thread-safe way.

-The main goal is to ensure a stable behaviour across platform and version, and to make the link between the e+ building model tools written in python and the different analysis and optimization tools.
+The main goal is to ensure a stable behavior across platform and version, and to make the link between the e+ building model tools written in python and the different analysis and optimization tools.